Antoine Dodson: "Bed Intruder Song" and rise to fame

 In episode 2 of Jay Park TV, Korean-American singer Jay Park mimics Dodson while wearing a makeshift bandana.

-Dodson plays a cameo role in the Tyler Perry movie A Madea Christmas saying a part of his line from his television interview during an interview at the end of the movie.

 Business ventures

 Dodson has capitalized on the success of "Bed Intruder Song".
 His first venture was a line of T-shirts and merchandise featuring the original album art from the iTunes release sold through zazzle.com.
 After a licensing dispute between the artist, the photographer, and his manager, he launched a storefront through districtlines.com with an unrelated line of merchandise.
 Since then he has authorized entrepreneur Fam Mirza for the creation and sale of a "Bed Intruder Costume" for Halloween 2010 and endorsed a "Sex Offender Tracker" smartphone application for the iPhone and Android platforms.

 In late December 2010, Dodson was featured in a commercial advertising the new Tosh.0 season.

 On January 21, 2011, MSN announced that Dodson was filming a pilot episode for a reality show, featuring Dodson and his family as they move from Huntsville to Los Angeles, California.

 In November 2014, Dodson participated in a celebrity boxing match, hosted by Kato Kaelin, against "bedroom intruder" Cooper.
 Dodson won in the first round.

-On September 24, 2022, Dodson plans to launch his own beer called "Run N’ Tell That" in partnership with Hunstville brewery Straight to Ale.
+On September 24, 2022, Dodson plans to launch his own beer called "Run N' Tell That" in partnership with Huntsville brewery Straight to Ale.

 Personal life

 Dodson grew up in Chicago, and moved to Huntsville in 2004, where he attended Virginia College, working on an associate degree in business administration.
 He also worked as a hairstylist.

-Antoine Dodson is the oldest of nine children.
+Antoine Dodson is the eldest of nine children.
 In an online Q&A video with fans, he answered questions regarding his sexuality: "Am I bisexual?
 No. Gay?
 Yes."
 In an interview with CBS, Dodson told Shira Lazar that he had been a rape victim in the past.

 In May 2013, Dodson announced through Facebook that he has become a Black Hebrew Israelite, is "no longer into homosexuality" and that he wants "a wife and family".
 Dodson and his wife announced her pregnancy in September 2013.
 In May 2014, they had a son.
 Dodson drew criticism shortly after when discussing the possibility of his son being gay.
 Although professing unconditional support, he included the phrase "if he couldn't be fixed".
 In September 2015, in a video posted to his YouTube channel, Antoine apologized to the LGBT community for his statements.

 In an interview in April 2018 with BET, Dodson identified himself as a bisexual man, saying, "I don't know what the future will hold for me."
 Dodson also said he enjoyed working at Huntsville City Schools, where his nephews and nieces were enrolled, especially after having earned a license to become a substitute teacher.